 Tackling ASB is one of the biggest challenges we face as a partnership.
 Resident perceptions and reports to agencies identify a vast range of behaviours considered as anti-social.
 This can vary considerably depending on location.
-In the Town Centre this could include drunk and rowdy behaviour in public places, and in rural areas people littering or fly tipping their waste.
-Neighbourhood crime and disorder has a significant impact on the community, which can lead to significant increase in fear of crime and can be gateway crimes to more serious issues including criminal damage, arson and burglary.
+In the Town Centre this could include drunk and rowdy behaviour in public places, in rural areas people littering or fly tipping their waste.
+Neighbourhood crime and disorder has a significant impact on the community, which leads to a significant increase in fear of crime.
 Reports of ASB to the police and other agencies have increased significantly compared to previous years and can be linked to a variety of factors.

 Youth ASB is often identified as an area of concern and has also been seen to escalate recently.
 However, teenagers are driven by biological needs to express themselves, to take risks and to find companionship outside of their family unit.
 This is often perceived as "mis-behaving".
-No generation of teenagers has ever undertaken this "rite of passage" under such a high level of surveillance and social pressure.
-As a result, we are seeing higher levels of teenage depression, teenage suicide and the carrying of knifes for protection.
+As a result, we are seeing increased levels of teenage depression, teenage suicide and the carrying of knifes for protection.

-Continuously deliver a victim-focused response to ASB with robust use of ASB enforcement powers where appropriate.

-Improve our understanding of ASB to deliver a more informed approach to tackling the underlying drivers of demand.

-Utilise local information through Ward Cluster Meetings to ensure local information is used as part of an intelligence-led approach.
+- Deliver a victim-focused response to ASB with robust use of ASB enforcement powers where appropriate. - Increase our understanding of the drivers of ASB to deliver a more informed approach. - Utilise local information through Ward Cluster Meetings to ensure local information is used as part of an intelligence-led approach.

 Is it Anti-Social Beh aviour?
 What is ASB?
-V /hat is NOT ASB? \checkmark Domestic violence and abuse - Report to the police first × Cooking smells \checkmark Physical violence - Report to the police first X DIY in reasonable hours \checkmark Hate-related incidents (eg based on race, sexual × Minor car repairs orientation, gender, disability or belief) - Report to the police first × Young people gathering socially ~ Verbal abuse, harassment, intimidation or threatening behaviour - Report to the police first × Children playing in the street, including ball games ~ Vandalism and damage to properties - Report to the police first X Parking disputes ~ Prostitution, sexual acts or kerb crawling - Report to the police first × Civil disputes between neighbours \checkmark Criminal behaviour including using/dealing drugs - Report to the police first × Disputes over social media \checkmark Misuse of open spaces, public areas or loitering, including begging and off-road use of × Lifestyle differences vehicles - Report to the police first × Bonfires and BBQ's \checkmark Rowdy behaviour linked to drugs or alcohol use X One off house parties ~ Noise complaints × Littering, but it is a crime! \checkmark Problem Neighbours X Fly tipping, but it is a crime! ~ Nuisance dogs and fouling
+Vhat is NOT ASB? ~ Domestic violence and abuse - Report to the police first × Cooking smells ~ Physical violence - Report to the police first X DIY in reasonable hours / Hate-related incidents (eg based on race, sexual X Minor car repairs orientation, gender, disability or belief) - Report to the police first X Young people gathering socially / Verbal abuse, harassment, intimidation or threatening behaviour - Report to the police first × Children playing in the street, including ball games ~ Vandalism and damage to properties - Report to the police first × Parking disputes ~ Prostitution, sexual acts or kerb crawling - Report to the police first × Civil disputes between neighbours ~ Criminal behaviour including using/dealing drugs - Report to the police first X Disputes over social media ~ Misuse of open spaces, public areas or loitering, including begging and off-road use of × Lifestyle differences vehicles - Report to the police first X Bonfires and BBQ's / Rowdy behaviour linked to drugs or alcohol use X One off house parties / Noise complaints X Littering, but it is a crime! / Problem Neighbours X Fly tipping, but it is a crime! / Nuisance dogs and fouling

-Taking a public health approach Why is this important?
+Taking a public health approach

 The public health approach is a science-driven, population-based, interdisciplinary, cross sector approach which emphasises primary prevention.
 Rather than focusing on individuals, this approach aims to provide the maximum benefit for the largest number of people, and extends better care and safety to a larger population.
-The public health approach is interdisciplinary, drawing upon knowledge from many disciplines including medicine, epidemiology, sociology, psychology, criminology, education and economics.
+The public health approach draws upon knowledge from many disciplines including medicine, epidemiology, sociology, psychology, criminology, education and economics.
 The public health approach considers that violence, rather than being the result of any single factor, is the outcome of multiple risk factors and causes, interacting at four levels - individual, close relationship/family, community and wider society of the social ecological model.
-There is a large body of research that shows that adverse childhood experiences (ACEs) are a main driver of violence and crime.
-ACEs are experiences and events that occur before the age of 18 which can have a significant impact on child development.
+ACEs are experiences and events that occur before the age of 18 which can have an impact on child development.
 Addressing ACEs must be a key part of any long-term strategy.
 People who have experienced multiple ACEs have far higher levels of health-harming behaviours.